Wingxvii/RTSGame/README.txt

-Welcome to our RTS Level Editor
+Welcome to our RTS Scene

 To Run:
--Run the 'RTSGame.exe' file inside the 'RTSGame' Folder
+-Run the 'RTSGame.exe' file inside the 'Executable' Folder

 To Quit:
 -Press 'Esc' key

+To View User Metrics:
+-Please open 'UserMetrics.txt'

 Enjoy!